 1. How many languages do you speak?

 Individually each of our translators translate into their native language.
 Collectively, our network of translators accommodate over 140 languages.
-Our most commonly requested languages are French, German, French, Simplified Chinese, Japanese, Brazilian Portuguese, Spanish and Italian.
+Our most commonly requested languages are French, German, Simplified Chinese, Japanese, Brazilian Portuguese, Spanish and Italian.

 2. Which translation services do you offer?

 At The Language Factory we can offer you a wide range of business translation services.